se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ![MVC Pattern](https://www.grazitti.com/assets/2018/06/reasons-5.jpg)

 Most frameworks require developers to split the application into multiple MVC components.
 After that, the developer has to write code to put them together.
 Angular, however, strings it together automatically.
 As explained in this [article](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/) on the official website, everything happens under the hood.
 Angular ensures Separation of Concerns and automatic synchronization between the components.
 That saves developers time.
->According to a <a href="https://blog.qburst.com/2017/05/make-your-apps-load-faster-with-angular-2/">survey</a>, every 100-millisecond improvement in page loading speed led to 1% increase in revenue for Amazon.

 [source](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/)